.NET 1.1Convert Comma-Separated Strings to String Arrays

 Tabular Data

 Many systems provide the ability to store tabular information in comma-separated value (CSV) files.
-Although these text files do not provide the level of descriptiveness of XML or the flexibility of database tables, they are small, transportable and of an accepted standard.
-This is why they are often used for holding information for integration between systems.
+Although CSV files do not provide the level of descriptiveness of XML or the flexibility of database tables, they are small, transportable and of an accepted standard.
+This is why they are often used for integration between systems.

-When processing CSV information it is common to transform the long strings of comma-separated values into simple arrays.
-Such an array will contain one element for each value from the original string.
-This is easy to achieve in C# and the .NET framework using the Split method of the String class.
+When processing CSV information it is common to transform the strings of comma-separated values into arrays.
+Such arrays contain one element for each value a CSV line.
+With the .NET framework we can use Split method of the String class for this purpose.

 String.Split Method

-The Split method requires a single parameter containing an array of characters.
-Each item in the array will be matched to the string being processed as a delimiting character.
-Handily, the method's parameter is a Parameter Array.
-This means that multiple characters can be included directly in the method without initialising the array beforehand.
+The Split method requires a parameter containing a character array.
+Each item in the array is a potential delimiting character.
+Handily, the parameter is a Parameter Array.
+This allows multiple characters to be included directly in the method without initialising the array beforehand.

 string fruit = "Apple,Banana,Orange,Strawberry";